MicrosoftDocs/customer-insights/ci-docs/home.md

 :::image type="content" source="media/home-page.png" alt-text="Screenshot of the Home screen showing sample insights.":::

-1 - Switch between capabilities of Customer Insights
+Key controls in Customer Insights:

+- Left pane: Switch between primary target audience if you have a B2C and a B2B environment

-2 - Use the left pane to navigate between different areas and choose the primary target audience
+- Left pane: Navigate between different areas and choose the primary target audience

-3 - Find out which environment you work in and manage environments as an administrator
+- Header: Change the environment you work in and manage environments as an administrator

-4 - Specify personal settings for Customer Insights
+- Header: Specify personal settings for Customer Insights and get help options

 Now you can view the following sections in the home page:

 - **Recent segments** shows groups of customers based on demographic, behavioral, or transactional attributes that you've defined.
 [Creating segments](segments.md) helps you to group your customer base and better target your business activities.

-- **Recent measures** shows tiles with [key performance indicators (KPIs)](measures.md) that you've defined.
+- **Recent business measures** shows tiles with [key performance indicators (KPIs)](measures.md) that you've defined.
 For example, average likelihood of a customer to churn or the average online spend per customer.

 - **Recent enrichments** lists results of the enrichment runs that completed recently.
 [Enrichments](enrichment-hub.md) add information about your customer base.
 For example, by understanding the interests and brands that they have affinity for.